Power purchase agreement: Example contracts

 A basic sample PPA between the Bonneville Power Administration and a wind power generating entity was developed as a reference for future PPAs.

 Solar PPAs are now being successfully utilized in the California Solar Initiative's Multifamily Affordable Solar Housing (MASH) program.

 This aspect of the successful CSI program was just recently opened for applications.

-PPAs can be managed in the European market by service providers.
-The legal agreements between the statewide power sectors(seller) and the trader(buyer/who buys large quantity of power) will be treated as the PPA in power sector.
+PPAs can be managed in the European market by service providers, including tendering platforms such as Renewabl Trade that run competitive procurement processes for corporate buyers at contract intervals from annual to hourly.
+The legal agreements between the statewide power sectors (seller) and the trader (buyer/who buys large quantity of power) will be treated as the PPA in power sector.

 Data center owners Amazon, Google, and Microsoft have used PPAs to offset the emissions and power usage of cloud computing.
 Amazon has signed power purchase agreements with 44 renewable energy projects in nine countries, totaling 6.2 GW in 2021, following its commitment to power its facilities with 100% renewable energy by 2030 and zero carbon emissions by 2040.
 Some manufacturers with heavy carbon emission footprints and energy usage such as Anheuser-Busch InBev have also shown interest in PPAs.
 In 2017, Anheuser-Busch InBev agreed to purchase using a PPA from the utility company Iberdrola in Mexico for 220 MW of new wind power capacity.

 Recently, a new form of PPA was proposed to commercialize electric vehicle charging stations through a bi-lateral form of power purchase agreement.

 Additionally, an innovative evolution of the PPA, the MESA ("Matched Energy Supply Agreement") has been introduced in Australia based on time matching technology which enables clean energy to be readily used by organisations without direct access to renewable energy sources.

 The European Federation of Energy Traders (EFET) has released a set of CPPA Standard Documentation.
 Further research in this area is anticipated to benefit the PPA industry.

+In South Africa, the energy grid is undergoing significant transformation, with independent power producers increasing in number, and numerous different local energy wheeling companies facilitating trading of the electricity the IPPs generate.
+As part of its Integrated Resource Plan 2025, South Africa is shifting towards more renewable energy sources, and away from coal.

+Numerous power purchase agreements have been signed between IPPs and direct corporate clients in SA.
+Examples of such agreements include those signed by IPP SOLA Group and major South African companies Woolworths, Growthpoint Properties, Vodacom, African Rainbow Minerals, Sasol, and Air Liquide, as well as the national Department of Tourism.